Crime & Justice

 A 38-year-old New Jersey woman was convicted on charges of first-degree murder, first-degree conspiracy to commit murder, weapons offenses and other crimes in the savage killing of her girlfriend nearly six years ago, prosecutors said.

-Jennifer Sweeney has been found guilty of murder for strangling her girlfriend with an electrical cord and burying her body in a shallow grave, months after arranging to have her shot multiple times in a failed bid to kill her out of jealousy.
+Jennifer Sweeney has been convicted of murder for strangling her girlfriend with an electrical cord and burying her body in a shallow grave.

 Jennifer Sweeney found guilty

-This true crime story all unfolded on November 24, 2015 when officers from the Linden Police Department were called to a home in the 900 block of Middlesex Street on a report of a shooting.
+This true crime story began on November 24, 2015, when Linden police officers responded to a shooting at a home in the 900 block of Middlesex Street.

-Responding officers found Tyrita Julius, 41, who had been shot eight times, sitting in her car, which had crashed into a utility pole not far from her home, reported ABC 7 NY.
+Responding officers found Julius, who had been shot eight times, sitting in her car, which had crashed into a utility pole not far from her home, reported ABC 7 NY.

 Julius and her daughter were hospitalized and eventually recovered from their injuries.